Uniruled varieties with split tangent bundle: Notation and basic results

 A $V$-leaf is rationally connected if and only if the corresponding $q'^* V$-leaf is rationally connected.
-Furthermore one $g'$-fibre is rationally connected if and only if all $g'$-fibres are rationally connected (deformation invariance of rational connectedness, cf. \cite{Ko96}).
+Furthermore one $g'$-fibre is rationally connected if and only if all $g'$-fibres are rationally connected (by deformation invariance of rational connectedness, cf. \cite[Thm.3.11]{Ko96}).
 Now by hypothesis there exists one rationally connected $V$-leaf, so by connectedness of $Y$ all $V$-leaves are rationally connected.
-Since rationally connected varieties are simply connected, it now follows that $G$ is trivial, so $Y$ is smooth.
+Since rationally connected varieties are simply connected, the group $G$ is trivial.
+It follows that $U\simeq\D/G=\D$ is smooth and the quotient map $\holom{q}{\D}{U}$ is an isomorphism.
+Hence \holom{q'}{X_U}{\fibre{g}{U}} is also an isomorphism, so $g'$ and $g|_{\fibre{g}{U}}$ identify under this isomorphism.
+In particular $g|_{\fibre{g}{U}}$ is a submersion.
+Since $y$ is arbitrary, this shows the claim. $\square$

-Let us now show that $g$ is a smooth map.
-For $y \in Y$ and $x \in \fibre{g}{y}$ arbitrary, there exists an analytic neighborhood $U \subset X$ such that $U$ admits a product structure relative to the foliation, i.e. a submersion \holom{q}{U}{W} such that $T_{U/W}=V|_U$.
-Since the fibres of $q$ and $g|_U$ coincide topologically, we have a factorisation \holom{h}{W}{g(U)} that is a ramified covering with ramification locus exactly the $y' \in g(U)$ such that the scheme-theoretic fibre \fibre{g}{y'} is multiple.
-By the purity of branch theorem applied to $h$, we see that $g$ is either without multiple fibres or has multiple fibres in codimension 1.

-Suppose that there are multiple fibres and note $H \subset Y$ the branch locus.
-Let $y \in H$ be a point such that $H$ is smooth at $y$.
-Then for a general smooth curve $C$ intersecting $H$ transversally in $Y$, the preimage $Z:=\fibre{g}{C}$ is smooth.
-So we obtain an almost smooth, but not smooth map \holom{g'}{Z}{C} on a smooth curve $C$.
-If $F$ is a multiple fibre, then $\Osheaf_{F_{red}}(F_{red})$ restricted to $F_{red}$ is a nontrival torsion line bundle (cf. \cite{BPV84} or \cite{Bea92}).
-This contradicts the fact that $F_{red}$ is simply connected. $\blacksquare$

-\begin{cor} Let $X$ be a compact K\"ahler manifold and $V \subset T_X$ a subbundle.
-Suppose that there exists a fibration \holom{\phi}{X}{Y} such that $T_{X/Y}=V$ holds generically.
+\begin{corollary} Let $X$ be a compact K\"ahler manifold and $V \subset T_X$ a subbundle.
+Suppose that there exists a fibration \holom{\phi'}{X}{Y'} such that $T_F=V|_F$ for a general fibre $F$.
 Then $V$ is integrable with compact leaves.
-The almost smooth map \holom{\phi'}{X}{Y'} from the proposition provides a factorisation of $\phi$, i.e. there exists a birational morphism \holom{g}{Y'}{Y} such that $g \circ \phi' = \phi$.
-In particular if $\phi$ is equidimensional, it is almost smooth. $\blacksquare$ \end{cor}
+The almost smooth map \holom{\phi}{X}{Y} from proposition \ref{propositiongeneralleafcompact} is a factorisation of $\phi'$, i.e. there exists a birational morphism \holom{g}{Y}{Y'} such that $g \circ \phi = \phi'$.
+In particular if $\phi'$ is equidimensional, it is almost smooth. $\square$ \end{corollary}

-\section{An integrability result}
+\subsection{An integrability result}

-The integrability of the direct factors $V_j$ will play an important role in the following sections.
-In this paragraph we show that if we suppose $X$ to be projective and non-uniruled, the integrability is immediate.
-In particular the theory of holomorphic foliations can be used to study the conjecture \ref{beauvilleconj}.
+We show theorem \ref{theoremnonuniruledintegrable} and give a counterexample in the uniruled case.
+This shows that the restriction to the uniruled case is appropriate to the nature of the problem.